ArenKDesai/Aren-s-Notes/Survey of Botany/Photosynthesis.md

 ### Cellular Respiration
 Photorespiration = Rubisco binds with $O_2$ instead of $CO_2$.
 This happens in higher temperature and dry conditions.
 This is about 20% of the time in modern conditions.
-This occurs in two steps:
+This occurs in three steps:
 1. Rubisco is physically separated into bundle sheath cells
-2. $CO_2$ is fixed by PEP carboxylase
+2. $CO_2$ is fixed by PEP carboxylase.
+3. Malate is transported to